Monday to Friday

 Investing in terminals tailored to your business

-Adapt the type of terminal to your activity
+Adapting the type of terminal to your activity

-For companies with fast-moving vehicles, such as delivery fleets delivery fleets or visitors who only stay on site for a short time, DC (direct current) DC (direct current) are more suitable.
-These terminals, such as theEVBox Troniq Modularallow rapid recharging, considerably reducing vehicle downtime.
-They are more expensive to install, but offer greater flexibility and meet the needs of businesses with high frequency or fast-charging requirements.
+For companies with fast-moving vehicles, such as delivery fleets or visitors who are only on site for a short time, the kiosks can be used to DC (direct current) are more suitable.
+These terminals, such as theEVBox Troniq ModularThey allow rapid recharging, considerably reducing vehicle downtime.
+They are more expensive to install, but offer greater flexibility and meet the needs of businesses with a high frequency of use or rapid recharging requirements.

-Preparing and installing terminals in your company
+Preparing and installing the terminals in your company

-Anticipating infrastructure work
+Anticipating infrastructure works

 Assessing the site's electrical capacity